pielas/ror-sandbox/README.md

     * `kibana.yml` - minimal Kibana configuration file with debug logs enabled

 ### env_configuration file
-This file contains environment variables used to configure sandbox.
+This file contains environment variables used to configure the sandbox.
 Here's description of each variable:
 * `ELASTICSEARCH_VERSION` - version of Elasticsearch server to use.
 * `KIBANA_VERSION` - version of Kibana server to use.
 * `USING_DOCKER_FOR_MAC_OR_WINDOWS` - variable controlling address of host machine in Docker containers.
-It's different for linux and for mac/windows.
+It's different for Linux and Mac/Windows.
 Set it to `y` when you are using macOS or Windows and `n` in other cases.
 * `CUSTOM_ROR_ELASTICSEARCH_LOCATION` - specifies custom URL for Elasticsearch ROR plugin.
-For example could be used to run elastic with file from S3.
-When empty, latest ROR will be downloaded from `https://api.beshu.tech/download/es?esVersion=$ELASTICSEARCH_VERSION`
+For example, could be used to run elastic with file from S3.
+When empty, the latest ROR will be downloaded from `https://api.beshu.tech/download/es?esVersion=$ELASTICSEARCH_VERSION`
 * `CUSTOM_ROR_KIBANA_LOCATION` - specifies custom URL for Kibana ROR plugin.
-For example could be used to run Kibana with file from S3.
-When empty, latest ROR will be downloaded from `https://api.beshu.tech/download/trial?esVersion=$ELASTICSEARCH_VERSION`
+For example, could be used to run Kibana with a file from S3.
+When empty, the latest ROR will be downloaded from `https://api.beshu.tech/download/trial?esVersion=$ELASTICSEARCH_VERSION`

 ### Architecture
-Whole sandbox is based on Docker and uses Docker Compose to orchestrate containers.
+The whole sandbox is based on Docker and uses Docker Compose to orchestrate containers.
 There are 3 services configured in `dc-internals/docker-compose.yml`:
-* elasticsearch - could be used as standalone Elasticsearch instance with ability to connect remote debugger to it.
+* elasticsearch - could be used as a standalone Elasticsearch instance with the ability to connect a remote debugger to it.
 * kibana - configured to connect to Elasticsearch instance from this sandbox.
 * kibana-oss - oss version of Kibana designated to work with Elasticsearch run from `eshome` located in `elasticsearch-readonlyrest-plugin` repository.